 Driving is such an integral part of many Americans’ lives that the idea of driving less can sound like a hardship — and thanks to urban development patterns, in many cases it is.
 But there are some effective steps you take to cut down on emissions without major lifestyle changes.

 Even without reducing how much you drive, you can change how you drive to burn less fuel.
-Eco-drivers avoid aggressive driving (that is, rapid acceleration, hard braking, and speeding) to improve gas mileage up to 40 percent in city traffic.
+Eco-drivers avoid aggressive driving (that is, rapid acceleration, hard braking, and speeding) to improve gas mileage up to 40% in city traffic.
 Turning off the engine instead of idling at railroad crossings and drawbridges saves fuel.

 The idea that you need to warm up the engine before driving in winter is a myth that refuses to die.
 Unless your car predates the mid-1990s, idling is always a waste of fuel.